 The key is to keep your skin clean and exfoliated so the pores don’t become clogged in the first place.
 Wash your face before and after a workout and before you go to bed every night.
 Look for products with hydroxy acids like salicylic or glycolic acid in them.
 These will help remove oil, dead skin cells, and dirt from your pores.
 I would also recommend using a power brush like Clarisonic to cleanse your face.
 It is more effective at cleaning your face than using your hands.
 I have owned a Clarisonic for years and I love it.
 Retinoids are other ingredients to look for.
 They increase cell turnover so dead skin cells don’t pile up clogging your pores.
 Retinoids do come with their own issues.
-See my post on retinoids here.
+You can read more at my retinoids post.

 If you are willing to spend the money, you could have professional glycolic acid peels and laser treatments.
 These are more intense but will boost collagen production and tighten pores that may have gotten stretched out.

 If you have large pores and want to make them appear smaller you can use a little makeup magic.
 This is where primer comes into play.
 Look for primers with silicone in them.
 Silicone temporarily fills in the pores and makes you look like you have a smooth complexion.
 Hourglass Veil Mineral Primer and L’Oreal Paris RevitaLift Miracle Blur are two that do a good job.
 Just keep in mind that if you are prone to acne, silicone may exacerbate it.